 Grouped clips Upon import, all grouped clips are ungrouped and treated separately.

 Transitions and effects Transitions and effects exported from Premiere Pro to the AAF format are identified uniquely in Avid Media Composer.
-For a table of supported transitions and effects, see the Adobe website.

 Export a Final Cut Pro project XML file